 - 2 tablespoons melted butter

-- 4 tablespoons granulated sugar
+- ¼ cup granulated sugar

 - 1 teaspoon salt

-- Turn dough out onto lightly floured board.
+- Turn the dough out onto the lightly floured board.
 Knead a few more times.
 Place in a lightly oiled bowl (I use my Kitchenaid bowl - I just wash it first) and cover with wrap.

 - Set in a warm, draft-free spot and let rise until doubled in size.
 About 1-½ to 2 hours.

 - Punch dough down and divide in half.
 Shape into 2 loaves and place in a bread pan sprayed with cooking spray.
 Sit in a warm, dry place and cover with a towel until the dough has risen to the top of the bread pan (or slightly over).
 About 1 hour.

 - Bake the bread in an oven pre-heated to 350 degrees and bake for 30-35 minutes.
 Remove from oven and immediately rub the top of loaves with butter if desired.